Starting in early childhood

 The Allen Adventure.

-Read about the story and get some ideas to use in your everyday activities with young children.
+Read about the story and get some ideas for your everyday activities with young children.

-Lesson plans and other resources are also available for early childhood educators.
-Use the
+Lesson plans and other resources are available for early childhood educators.

-Allen solves a problem resource to introduce problem-solving skills in the early childhood education setting and at home.
+Allen solves a problem resource introduces problem-solving skills in the early childhood education setting and at home.

 Information for parents and educators

 Very young children may be aggressive and act out when they are angry or don't get what they want, but this is not bullying.